Launching a New Fund? Let the Investors Know You’re Outsourcing.

 Why Hedge Funds Should Let Their Investors Know They Outsource

-As a fund manager, letting investors know you are outsourcing operations-related work shows you are 100% committed to the task at hand: investing.
+As a fund manager, letting investors know you are leveraging third parties, especially for non-core work, shows you are 100% committed to the task at hand: formulating and executing a winning investment strategy.

-When you spend more time on ways to generate big returns rather than handle operations and admin, you're serving the investors to to the fullest.
+When you spending more time on ways to generate big returns, you're serving the investors to the fullest.

-You are proud enough to boast of your investing acumen, but also humble enough to admit your "weaknesses."
+You are proud enough to boast of your investing acumen , but also humble enough to admit what you’re either “not good at” or simply not focused on.

-After acknowledging those relative weaknesses, you are enlisting the services of an outsourcing provider that can do the job at a higher level.
+After acknowledging those relative weaknesses, you will enlist the services of an outsourcing provider that can do the job at a higher level.

-This reinforces to the investors your commitment to excellence in all aspects of the organization.
+This reinforces to the investors your commitment to excellence in all aspects of the organization, be it through use of internal resources or external partners.

 You are not misleading investors into thinking that you have everything under control, yet behind the scenes, you're sweating and scrambling to generate performance reports.

-If you've spent your career dealing exclusively with the investments side of the business, then that's clearly your area of expertise.
+If you've spent your career dealing exclusively with the investments side of the business, then that's clearly your area of expertise… and where the bulk of your time should be focused.

-When starting your own fund, you now have to think about the operational side of things, which may have never been your focus before.
+When starting your own fund, you now have to think about many things (especially operations), which may have never been your focus before.
 Even if you have experience, ask yourself these two questions:

-1. Are you launching a new fund because of your interest and expertise in investments or operations?
+1. Are you launching a new fund because of your interest and expertise in the investment side (including attracting assets/investors and maintaining client relationships?

-2. Between investments and operations, which of the two activities will actively generate revenue for your firm?
+2. Which activities will actively generate revenue for your firm?

 Chat with an Expert